MarcoMuellner/APOLLO/README.md

 And you are done.

 # Demo
 _**APOLLO**_ includes a couple of little demo files, to give you a feel on how the pipeline runs.
-These are further explained in our [documentation]().
 To run the minimal example simply call
 ```
-./apollo demo/mini_example.json
+./apollo demo/1_mini_example.json
 ```
 The results files are than available under ```demo_results/mini_example/``` and consists of the light curve, the power spectral density, a config file and a result file.

+Further examples are shown in the documentation.

 # Questions?
 Problems?
 If you have any problems installing or using our code, don't hesitate to open an issue here on the github.
 We will